Return to Index Page

 A big shout out to Anna Evans.
 She was posing for me when something bad happened - She was a real trooper and kept on going.
 I'm so glad you didn't get hurt.

 The March Phobia Party at Sp4th was great.
 Everyone was having fun and I took so many pictures!
 I actually had a few mini-photoshoots with some people I love to shoot.
 The weather wasn't great, it rained a little all night, but the temperature was nice enough to keep everyone comfortable.
 The performances were edgier than usual but very entertaining.
-Pictures are posted. (password = "spandex")
+Pictures are posted. ((Write me for the entry code)

 It was a beautiful day so we rode over to the Cheap theater to see I am Legend with Will Smith.
 I was expecting more action and I could have sworn I saw some scenes in the trailer that were in contradiction with what I saw in the theater.
 Also there were parts of the story different from "Omega Man" that I didn't like.
 It was entertaining but I'm glad I didn't pay much.